Infertility Support Groups: What’s the Difference Between Information, Forums, and Emotional Support?

 The challenge isn’t that these options are necessarily bad.
 It’s that they’re built for different purposes, and those differences matter when you’re looking for emotional support that lasts.

-Infertility Information & Advocacy Organizations
+Where Infertility Information & Advocacy Organizations Fall Short

-Open Online Forums & Social Media Groups
+The Problem with Open Online Forums & Social Media Groups

 Platforms like Reddit and Facebook offer immediacy and scale.